 - These should be forwarded to your SPA representative for review.
 Each School has its own review process and time frame(HMS/HSDM) (SPH).
 The deadlines have been established to factor in time to asses and address the relevance of the Provost review criteria.
 For a list of documents to include with your proposal and some general hints, see Preparing a Proposal.

-- SPA reviews the application and communicates any corrections or recommendations to the department.
+- ORA or SPA reviews the application and communicates any corrections or recommendations to the department.

 - Department incorporates any revisions into the final version to be submitted to the sponsor.